Author Guidelines

 2.6.
 Letters to the Editor

-Brief comments on articles published in RPIA or reporting in a very brief and objective way results of clinical observation or original investigation that do not justify more extensive publication.
-Must not exceed 1000 words, 1 table and/or figure and 5 references.
+Brief comments on articles published in RPIA or reporting concisely and objectively clinical observation results or original investigation that do not justify more extensive publication.
+Must not exceed 1000 words, 1 table and/or figure, and five references.

 2.7.
 AllergYmage

-Immunoallergic image, clinical or complementary exam, that deserves attention due to its characteristics.
+Allergy or clinical Immunology image, clinical or complementary exam that deserves attention due to its characteristics.
 The image must have high resolution and must be recorded in TIFF (Tagged-Image File Format) or JPEG with at least 300 dpi to allow printing on half a page and accompanied by a brief descriptive comment in Portuguese and English (maximum 200 words each) and a maximum of 3 references.

 2.8.
 Educational Page

-This section is intended to include a variety of educational articles, such as clinical performance protocols or research project protocols/methodologies, articles from the perspective of experts or answers to questions on specific topics.
+This section is intended to include a variety of educational articles, such as clinical performance protocols or research project protocols/methodologies, articles from the perspective of experts, or answers to questions on specific topics.
 Translations of international protocols/guidelines duly authorized by the respective international organizations will be accepted.
-If the content of the document is very extensive, it may be published as part 1 and part 2 in sequential journals or possibly published as a supplement.
+If the document's content is extensive, it may be published as part 1 and part 2 in sequential journals or as a supplement.

 2.8.1 Regulation for publication of protocols

-RPIA accepts for publication research protocols and clinical protocols, which must follow specific standards.
+RPIA accepts research protocols and clinical protocols for publication, which must follow specific standards.

 2.8.1.1 Research Protocols

 Research protocols must report planned or newly initiated research studies.
-If data collection is already complete, we do not consider the manuscript in this modality.
-We encourage submission of protocols at an early stage of the study.
-Protocols close to completion of data collection will be handled on a case-by-case basis and the Editor will make the final decision on considering a protocol for publication.
+If data collection is complete, we do not consider the manuscript in this modality.
+We encourage the submission of protocols at an early stage of the study.
+Protocols close to the completion of data collection will be handled on a case-by-case basis, and the editor will decide whether to consider a protocol for publication.

 The publication of research protocols allows researchers and funding bodies to stay up-to-date, exposing research activities that otherwise would not be widely publicized.
-This can help to avoid unnecessary duplication of work and hopefully enable collaboration.
-Publishing full protocols also provides more information than is currently required by registries and increases transparency by making it easier for others (editors, reviewers and readers) to see and understand any deviations from the protocol that occur during the conduct of the study.
+This can help avoid unnecessary duplication of work and enable collaboration.
+Publishing complete protocols also provides more information than is currently required by registries.
+It increases transparency by making it easier for others (editors, reviewers, and readers) to see and understand any deviations from the protocol during the study's conduct.

 RPIA will consider for publication research protocols for any study design, including observational studies and systematic reviews.

 We encourage researchers to adhere to the recommendations of the Equator network (www.equator-network.org) when developing their protocols and including a comprehensive checklist appropriate to the type of study.
-Examples of these recommendations and respective checklists are: SPIRIT (Standard Protocol Items for Randomized Trials) in the case of randomized clinical trials or PRISMA -P for systematic review and/or meta-analysis protocols.
+Examples of these recommendations and respective checklists are SPIRIT (Standard Protocol Items for Randomized Trials) for randomized clinical trials or PRISMA --P for systematic review and/or meta-analysis protocols.

-The general RPIA publication policies apply, namely on manuscript formatting, editorial policies, informed consent (when applicable to study designs).
+The general RPIA publication policies apply to manuscript formatting, editorial policies, and informed consent (when applicable to study designs).

 Protocols must include at least the following items:

-- Protocols for studies that will require ethical approval, such as trials, will not be considered until they have received that approval.
+• Protocols for studies requiring ethical approval, such as trials, will be considered once they have received that approval.

-- Aims: The aim(s) of the study must be completely and clearly defined, including the main outcome and any secondary outcomes.
+• Aims: The aim(s) of the study must be thoroughly defined, including the primary outcome and any secondary outcomes.

-- Methods and analysis: provide a complete description of the study design, including a classification of the study (study design), how the sample will be selected (sampling method and, where applicable, recruitment period and locations); interventions to be measured and respective comparators; calculating the sample size (based on previous literature) with an estimate of how many participants will be needed for the primary outcome to be statistically, clinically and/or politically significant; what results will be measured, when, how and by whom; a data analysis plan (including definition of variables, statistical analysis methods, any subgroup analyzes and respective justifications.
-Depending on the type (design) of study, include specific aspects, for example in the case of a randomized study, indicate the attribution methods randomization of the intervention.
+• Methods and analysis: provide a complete description of the study design, including a classification of the study (study design), how the sample will be selected (sampling method and, where applicable, recruitment period and locations); interventions to be measured and respective comparators; calculating the sample size (based on previous literature) with an estimate of how many participants will be needed for the primary outcome to be statistically, clinically and/or politically significant; what results will be measured, when, how and by whom; a data analysis plan (including definition of variables, statistical analysis methods, any subgroup analyzes and respective justifications.
+Depending on the type (design) of the study, including specific aspects; for example, in the case of a randomized study, indicate the attribution methods randomization of the intervention.

-- Ethics and disclosure: ethical and safety considerations and any plan for dissemination of results (publications, conferences, etc.).
+• Ethics and disclosure: ethical and safety considerations and any plan for disseminating results (publications, conferences, etc.).

 2.8.1.2 Clinical Protocols / Publication of recommendations ("Guidelines") / Diagnosis or treatment algorithms

-National clinical protocols / guidelines should preferably be issued through or reviewed by SPAIC interest groups or submitted by groups with recognized experience in the field.
-The final review and approval of these documents will also involve SPAIC´s Board.
+National clinical protocols/guidelines should be issued through or reviewed by SPAIC interest groups or submitted by groups with recognized experience in the field.
+These documents' final review and approval will also involve the SPAIC´s Board.

 2.9 ASBAI Section (Brazilian Association of Allergy and Immunology)

-Due to the specific collaboration between the two countries, a space is reserved for articles submitted from Brazil, in the original, review, clinical case and letter to the editor formats.
+Due to the specific collaboration between the two countries, a space is reserved for articles submitted from Brazil in the original, review, clinical case, and letter to the editor format

 2.10 Other Sections